ryanatkn/gro/README.md

 [Vite](https://github.com/vitejs/vite),
 and [esbuild](https://github.com/evanw/esbuild)
 for making web frontends, servers, and libraries with TypeScript.
+It's a dev tool, not for production use.
 It includes:

 - [task runner](/src/docs/task.md) that uses the filesystem convention `*.task.ts`